IBM-Watson/wex-wdc-alchemylanguage/README.md

 ```
 $> cf api api.ng.bluemix.net
+...
-cf login
+$> cf login
 ```

 Build the application web service using [Apache Maven](http://maven.apache.org/).
-Before performing this step, verify that you are in the Bluemix directory.
-This will generate a packaged Java WAR called `wex-AlchemyLanguage.war`.
+Before performing this step, verify that you are in the /bluemix directory of this repository.
+This will generate a Java WAR called `wex-AlchemyLanguage.war`.

 ```
 $> mvn install
 ```

 Finally, deploy the application to your space in the Bluemix cloud.
-If this is the first time deploying, the application will be created for you.
 Subsequent pushes to Bluemix will overwrite the previous instances you have deployed.

 ```
 $> cf push
 ```

 Once the application has finished restarting, you should now be able to run a test using the simple application test runner included in the WAR.
 You can view the route that was created for your application with `cf routes`.
 The running application URL can be determined by combining the host and domain from the routes listing.
 You can also find this information in the `manifest.yml` file.
-By default the route should be `AlchemyLanguage.mybluemix.net`.

 ### Watson Explorer Engine Converter for Alchemy Language in Bluemix